 With houses being tightened up to prevent air infiltration, it also means that the air inside the house has a greater impact on our health since it’s not being exchanged as often.
 This makes it even more critical to utilize latex paints with low VOCs (volatile organic compounds).
-A couple of paints with low or no VOCs are EcoSpec by
+Some paints with low or no VOCs include:

 It’s a good idea to let carpets gas off for a day or two outside before they are installed in the house.
 Managing moisture inside the house can reduce mold and mildew issues and increase the comfort level.